How To Sell on Amazon Handmade

 Amazon Handmade is an artisan-only community started in 2015.
 It’s like a separate store within the Amazon marketplace which appears as a category option in the search bar.

-Amazon recognizes that handmade businesses are different from other types of businesses so it has slightly different rules and pricing to the rest of the marketplace.
+Amazon recognises that handmade businesses are different from other types of businesses so it has slightly different rules and pricing to the rest of the marketplace.

 To sell on Amazon Handmade you need to submit an application proving that you are a handmade seller.
 This keeps the Amazon Handmade marketplace selective and ensures that you don’t get sellers pretending to sell handmade items but actually selling mass-produced products which you can get on other online marketplaces.

-Although it requires a bit more work to apply, it’s actually great news for makers and we’ll discuss the application process in-depth in the coming pages.
+Although it requires a bit more work, it’s actually great news for makers and we’ll discuss the application process in-depth in the coming pages.

 The application process means it’s much less competitive than selling on the rest of Amazon so you get access to Amazon’s huge online marketplace but without the usual competition.